Local well-posedness of the higher-dimensional $b$-equation: Introduction

 \subsection{Our contributions}

-We provide a geometric interpretation of the higher-dimensional $b$-equation \eqref{b-equation} as the geodesic equation of a right-invariant affine connection $\nabla$ on the diffeomorphism group of $\mathbb{R }^n$; see Theorem \ref{beqnconnection1}.
-We then use the geometric framework to demonstrate local well-posedness of the $b$-equation with a Fourier multiplier of order $r\ge1$ as the inertia operator in $H^s(\mathbb{R}^n,\mathbb{R}^n)$ for any $s> n/2+1$ with $s\ge r$.
-This is achieved by rewriting the $b$-equation \eqref{b-equation} as an ODE on the Hilbert manifold $T\mathcal{D}^s(\mathbb{R}^n)$, allowing one to obtain local well-posedness in $H^s(\mathbb{R}^n,\mathbb{R}^n)$ via Picard-Lindel\"{o}f.
-We then show, using the classic Ebin and Marsden no-loss no-gain argument, that there is no loss of spatial regularity during the time evolution of \eqref{b-equation}.
+We provide a geometric interpretation of the higher-dimensional $b$-equation \eqref{b-equation} as the geodesic equation of a right-invariant affine connection $\nabla$ on the diffeomorphism group of $\mathbb{R }^n$; see Theorem \ref{beqnconnection1} in Section \ref{EAsection}.
+We also highlight the Lie-transport structure of the $b$-equation, and prove a Kelvin-Noether circulation theorem for this equation, akin to Kelvin's circulation theorem for perfect fluids described by the Euler equations; see Section \ref{sec:kelvinnoether}.
+We then use the geometric framework to establish local well-posedness of the $b$-equation with a Fourier multiplier of order $r\ge1$ as the inertia operator in $H^s(\mathbb{R}^n,\mathbb{R}^n)$ for any $s> n/2+1$ with $s\ge r$.
+This is achieved by formulating the $b$-equation as an ODE on the Hilbert manifold $T\mathcal{D}^s(\mathbb{R}^n)$, allowing one to obtain local well-posedness in $H^s(\mathbb{R}^n,\mathbb{R}^n)$ via Picard-Lindel\"{o}f.
+We then show, using the classic Ebin and Marsden no-loss no-gain argument, that there is no loss of spatial regularity during the time evolution of the $b$-equation.
 This allows one to transfer the local well-posedness result in $H^s(\mathbb{R}^n,\mathbb{R}^n)$ to the smooth category, obtaining local well-posedness in $H^\infty(\mathbb{R}^n,\mathbb{R}^n).$ Our main result is the following theorem.